 Utility room with coat pegs, boot storage, washing machine and dryer.

 Wide staircase leads from sitting room to first floor landing.

-Bedroom 1 with double bed, bedside tables, lamps and large chest of drawers.
+Bedroom 1 with en-suite shower room including power shower with unlimited hot water and WC, double bed, bedside tables, dressing table and large chest of drawers.

 Bedroom 2 with double bed, two chests of drawers and bedside lamps.